 1. The instructor must create an activity directing students to assess, tow, and dock a disabled vessel.

-- 1. The activity must be conducted in protected (calm) waters with minimal boat traffic. - 2.
-Refer to the current edition of Small-Boat Seamanship Manual, "Towing"
+- 1. Ensure that the activity is conducted in protected (calm) waters with minimal boat traffic. - 2.
+Refer to the current edition of Small-Boat Seamanship Manual, "Towing" - 3.
+For small-boat operations, instructors should bring ropes for towing.